Rate-distortion Theory with Lower Semi-continuous Distortion on Noncompact Alphabets: The Problem Setting

-\begin{itemize} \item \textbf{Perceptual coding with JND thresholds (Dead-Zone):} In perceptual image and video compression, the concept of \textit{Just Noticeable Difference} (JND) implies that reconstruction errors below a certain visibility threshold $\tau$ are imperceptible to the human eye.
-An ideal perceptual distortion measure reflects this by imposing zero penalty within the "dead zone" and a standard penalty outside, which is also a hard thresholding scheme \cite{donoho1995noising}.
-For instance, consider the distortion function:
+\item \textbf{Perceptual coding with a dead-zone threshold.} In perceptual image and video compression, the concept of \emph{just noticeable difference} (JND) suggests that reconstruction errors below a visibility threshold $\tau$ should incur no penalty \cite{donoho1995noising}.
+For instance, one may consider

+This function is lower semi-continuous but discontinuous at the threshold boundary $\|x-y\|=\tau$.
+It is unbounded and coercive on $\mathbb R^n$, and therefore falls under the concentration-compactness regime.

+\item \textbf{Itakura--Saito distortion.} For positive-valued sources, the scalar Itakura--Saito distortion is defined on $\X=\Y=(0,\infty)$ by

+This distortion is topologically coercive and continuous, but it is not a Euclidean norm-power distortion.
+It is widely used in audio and speech processing \cite{Watanabe2020discrete}.

-This function exhibits a discontinuity at the threshold boundary $\|x-y\|=\tau$. \item \textbf{Robust distortion with penalty jumps:} In anomaly detection and robust estimation, it is common to impose a large penalty once the reconstruction error exceeds a tolerance level.
-Furthermore, such functions also emerge in the field of discontinuous optimization \cite{conn1998discontinuous, mongeau2008discontinuous, imo1984discontinuous, fourer1985simplex}.
-For example, consider the distortion function:
+\item \textbf{Distortion with penalty jumps.} In robust estimation and discontinuous optimization, one often imposes a large penalty once the reconstruction error exceeds a prescribed tolerance \cite{conn1998discontinuous, mongeau2008discontinuous, imo1984discontinuous, fourer1985simplex}.
+A representative example is

-where $J$ is a large constant.
-The presence of abrupt penalty jumps renders such distortions incompatible with continuity assumptions. \end{itemize}

-By leveraging the concentration-compactness principle, we show that the existence of optimal reconstruction distributions can nevertheless be guaranteed under these broad conditions.
-This approach allows us to systematically rule out pathological minimizing sequences and to establish existence results in non-compact settings.
+where $J>0$ is a large constant.
+It is lower semi-continuous, and its compact sublevel sets place it in the coercive regime.